-These are just a few steps you can take.
-Review the links on the left side of this page for more options.
+These are just a few of the steps you can take.
+Review the other breast cancer risk factors for more options.

 Along with these lifestyle choices, there other risk-reduction options for women with a strong family history of breast cancer.

 Hormonal therapy medicines: Four hormonal therapy medicines have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.
 The SERMs (selective estrogen receptor modulators) tamoxifen and Evista (chemical name: raloxifene) and the aromatase inhibitors Aromasin (chemical name: exemestane) and Arimidex (chemical name: anastrozole) are the four medicines used in this way.